repent-or-perish/update-station/README.md

 Update Station
 =========

-Update Station is a GUI application for managing software updates on FreeBSD-based systems.
+Update Station is a GUI application for managing software updates on GhostBSD-based systems.
 It provides a user-friendly interface to check for updates, install updates, and handle system upgrades.

 ## Features